-Over the Counter ("OTC") derivatives (-£417 million)
+Over the Counter ("OTC") derivatives (£1,308 million)

 Although valued using established and accepted valuation methodologies, OTC derivatives are not quoted in an active market and an element of valuation uncertainty may exist in arriving at a fair value.
-The extent of valuation uncertainty is assessed by comparing valuations against counterparty statements.
+The extent of valuation uncertainty is assessed by comparing valuations against counterparty statements as well as considering any differences between balance sheet valuations and the level at which contracts could hypothetically be closed out.